DCunhaBass04/arqcp-exercises/README.md

 # arqcp-exercises
 Small C / Assembly exercises developed in a curricular context in order to meet the needed requisites (2023 Second Semester).
-Further explanations are contained in the main README file.